Is a nonviolent world possible?

 Finding the language again

 Not only has violence an immediate effect, but it also has a sudden, overwhelming impact.
 Therefore, a violent assault, a traumatic experience, or an aggressive provocation often leaves us speechless.
 It often takes hours or even days to figure out, what we could have replied to after we have been hurt.
 Hence, finding words to express what has happened is an important step to freeing ourselves from the spell of violence.
 This can happen in a conversation with a friend or therapist or by describing the emotions triggered by the injury.

 “Trauma let people fall silent. […] keeping traumatic experiences to oneself, however, maintains their impact. […] Breaking the silence is the first step in replacing automated reaction patterns with conscious decisions.“12

 Transformation of memory

-In narratives the human brain processes experiences and transforms all components, such as impressions, feelings, intuitions, thoughts into stories.
-This applies both on the individual and collective level.
+In narratives the human brain processes experiences and transforms all components, such as impressions, feelings, intuitions, and thoughts into stories.
+This applies both on the individual and collective levels.
 Thus, the conscious confrontation with these individual or collective narratives leads to the transformation of the perception of the past.

 Consequently, the aim of the Ahimsa network is to transform memory by consciously confronting prevailing narratives and discourses.
 Collecting new stories of nonviolent rebellion is another intention.
 Subsequently, by a transdisciplinary approach to the manifold aspects of nonviolence, an archive of nonviolent attitudes and strategies shall arise.